1

 A more personal approach would be introducing the tenant to the new owner of the property.
 If the tenant only deals with the property manager and not the new owner, there’s no need for this.

-Selling rental property with a tenant in it in California can be overwhelming when you initially think about it.
-Hopefully this guide sparked ideas to help you have a smoother rental property sale.
+Selling rental property with a tenant in it can be overwhelming when you initially think about it.
+Hopefully this guide sparked ideas to help you have a smoother California rental property sale.

-If in case you’re still facing difficulties, it may be best to explore selling to a real estate investor.
+If in case you're still facing difficulties, it would be best to sell to a real estate investor.
 They would gladly accept being the new landlord of your old tenants or getting the tenants out of the property.
-Plus, they won’t ask you to make repairs before closing.
+Plus, they won't ask you to make repairs before closing.

-Here at Sell My House Fast, we give fair cash offers to rental properties with tenants in it in California.
-What’s more, we don’t charge fees, and we even cover closing costs!
+Here at Sell My House Fast, we give fair cash offers to rental properties with tenants in it.
+What's more, we don't charge fees, and we even cover closing costs!

-To start selling your occupied property in California, fill out our form below or call us at (844) 207-0788‪.
+To start selling your occupied property, fill out our form below or call us at (844) 207-0788 to learn more.

 California Resources